wix/Detox/docs/guide/android-dev-env.md

    In previous Android Studio versions, the SDK-Manager path was located at `$ANDROID_HOME/tools/bin/sdkmanager`.
    We highly recommend working with the latest version, however, in case you are working with an old version, and this command fails, try this path instead.

+   The command might also fail if the command-line tools aren't installed.
+To install the tools using Android Studio, click `Tools > SDK Manager` and select the `SDK Tools` tab.
+Ensure that `Android SDK Command-line Tools (latest)` is checked and applied.

    :::

 1. Install an emulator image without Google APIs: